Grokmoo/sulis/Readme.md

 ## Building from Source

 ### Prerequisites
 You'll need recent versions of Rust and Cargo installed.
 The game will compile on the latest stable version.
-[Rustup](https://www.rustup.rs/)
+[Get Rust](https://www.rust-lang.org/)

 ### Installation